TiendaNube/devhub-apps/docs/applications/nube-sdk/events.md

 ## `cart:update`

-Dispatched by `checkout` when the cart content changes
+Dispatched by `store` when the cart content changes

 ```typescript title="Example"
 nube.on("cart:update", ({ cart }) => {